-The Company currently pays cash dividends on a quarterly basis.
-Total cash dividends declared by the Company to stockholders during the years ended December 31, 2003 and 2002 were \$61.2 million (\$1.09 per share) and \$54.8 million (\$1.24 per share), respectively.
-In general, consistent with the Company's underlying operational strategy, the Company's dividends will for the most part be characterized as ordinary income to its stockholders for federal tax purposes.
-However, a portion of the Company's dividends may be characterized as capital gains or return of capital.
-For 2003, a portion of the Company's dividends were deemed to be capital gains, with the remainder characterized as ordinary income, to stockholders; for 2002, all of the Company's dividends were characterized as ordinary income.
-(For additional dividend information, see Note 11a to the accompanying consolidated financial statements, included under Item 8.)
+The Company has historically declared cash dividends on the Common Stock on a quarterly basis.
+Total cash dividends declared by the Company to holders of the Common Stock during the years ended December 31, 2004 and 2003 were \$76.1 million (\$0.96 per share) and \$61.2 million (\$1.09 per share), respectively.
+In general, the Company's dividends have been characterized as ordinary income to its stockholders for income tax purposes.
+However, a portion of the Company's dividends may, from time to time, be characterized as capital gains or return of capital.
+For the years ended December 31, 2004 and 2003, a portion of the Company's dividends were deemed to be capital gains, with the remainder characterized as ordinary income, to stockholders.
+(For additional dividend information, see Notes 11(a) and 11(b) to the accompanying consolidated financial statements, included under Item 8.)

 The Company elected to be treated as a REIT for federal income tax purposes beginning with its 1998 taxable year and, as such, has distributed and anticipates distributing annually at least 90% (95% prior to January 1, 2001) of its taxable income, subject to certain adjustments.
-Although the Company may borrow funds to make distributions; cash for such distributions has generally been and is expected to continue to be largely generated from the Company's results of operations.
+Although the Company may borrow funds to make distributions, cash for such distributions has generally been and is expected to continue to be largely generated from the Company's results of operations.

-The Company declared and paid the following dividends during the years ended December 31, 2003 and 2002:
+The Company declared and paid the following dividends on the Common Stock during the years ended December 31, 2004 and 2003: